litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes

+### 0.1.28 August 26, 2022
+- [Bug Fix] Fixed a deadlock bug which resulted in a delay in the implementation and activation of Ingress configuration updates.
+- [Bug Fix] Do not require an IngressClass specification for the default IngressClass to operate correctly.

 ### 0.1.27 August 23, 2022
 - [Bug Fix] Proper support for multiple backends with different contexts for the same domain.
 - [Bug Fix] Support PathType ImplementationSpecific identically to PathPrefix to allow cert-manager to work correctly for automatic certificate verification.